Managing a whistleblower

 - Suggest that, if they haven’t already done so, the person becomes familiar with the firm’s whistleblowing policy;

-- Reassure the person that he/she should not suffer detriment for having raised this concern, unless it is later proved that the information they’re providing was false to his or her knowledge;
+- Reassure the person that they should not suffer detriment for having raised this concern, unless it is later proved that they were aware that the information they’re providing was false;

-- Reassure the person that his/her identity can be kept confidential if he/she so requests, but also point out that in certain circumstances, the law may require its disclosure;
+- Reassure the person that their identity can be kept confidential if they so request, but also point out that in certain circumstances, the law may require its disclosure;

-- Remind the person that he/she is entitled to seek independent guidance.
-This could be through an independent provider of whistleblowing guidance already organised by the firm, or through an independent source such as the charity Public Concern at Work.
+- Remind the person that they are entitled to seek independent guidance.
+This could be through an independent provider of whistleblowing guidance already organised by the firm, or through an independent source such as the charity Protect.

 4 – Reassure